 The present Rialto Bridge was built between 1588-91 by an obscure architect named Antonio de Ponte.
 He even beat out Michelangelo, who also submitted a design for the competition.

-Ca' Pesaro is a spectacular 18th century Venetian palace in Venice's Santa Croce area.
-It was built by architectural superheroes Longhen and Antonio Gaspari.
+Ca’ Pesaro is a spectacular 18th century Venetian palace in Venice’s Santa Croce area.
+It was built by architectural superheroes Baldasarre Longhena and Antonio Gaspari.

 While not as renowned as the Peggy Guggenheim Collection, the Ca’ Pesaro is real a hotspot for modern art lovers.
 It has a fabulous collection, spanning several movements from the 19th and 20th centuries with an especially rich collection of expressionists and surrealists.

+At the top of the stairs, you’re greeted by Rodin’s Burghers of Calais.
 The collection includes art works by works by Kandinsky, Chagall, de Chirico, Ernst, Matisse, Miro, and Gustav Klimt.
-A highlight is Klimt's Judith II.

 Inside, it’s an elaborate Baroque affair.
 The church has ornate chapels with multi-colored twisting marble columns, sculptures, frescos.
 Some of the ceilings were painted by Tiepolo.
 Within is the tomb of Ludovico Manin, the last of the doges.